HIP-1195: Hiero hooks and an application to allowances

 Rent collection

 An account’s storage footprint in network state grows with its number of associated tokens, and a contract’s storage footprint grows with its number of used storage slots.
-In the same way, an entity’s storage footprint will grow with both its number of installed hooks; and the number of storage slots used by those hooks.
+In the same way, an entity’s storage footprint will grow with its number of hooks; and the number of storage slots used by those hooks.

 The rent of an entity with N

-installed hooks using S
+hooks using S

 storage slots will then scale linearly with N